mahuntington/modular-js-notes/modular_js/webpack.md

 }
 ```

-The result in `dist/build.js` is the ES5 version:
+The result in `dist/build.js` is the ES5 version (may be minified):

 ```javascript
 var Foo = function () {